AG Weser: Deschimag Period

-In 1929 the passenger-liner Bremen was put into service, built for the shipping company Norddeutscher Lloyd.
-It was the most famous liner ever built by A.G. „Weser” and one of the most famous German civilian ships.
+In 1928-1929, the passenger-liner Bremen was put into service, built for the shipping company Norddeutscher Lloyd.
+It was the most famous liner ever built by A.G.
+"Weser" and one of the most famous German civilian ships.
 After delivery of the Bremen more than 5,000 of altogether about 12,000 coworkers of the shipyard were set free because of lack of new orders.
 After the last ship was delivered 1931, for about three years no ship-newbuilding followed, only some repair of ships and construction of engines and marine equipment was done.
 The first new launched ship was in 1933 the carrier Cairo for the company Norddeutscher Lloyd.
 Shortly after that the situation improved with several new orders received, including an increasing amount of warships.

 Naval Shipbuilding

-A.G. „Weser” was one of the great German manufacturers of warships, besides Blohm & Voss, the imperial shipyards in Kiel, Danzig and Wilhelmshaven, which later became Kriegsmarinewerft Wilhelmshaven, and Schichau Shipyard Danzig.
+A.G.
+"Weser" was one of the great German manufacturers of warships, besides Blohm & Voss, the imperial shipyards in Kiel, Danzig and Wilhelmshaven, which later became Kriegsmarinewerft Wilhelmshaven, and Schichau Shipyard Danzig.
 This was contrary to the second great Bremen shipyard Bremer Vulkan, which with exception of both World Wars, only produced civilian ships and started warship-building except war-times only in the early 1980s.

-A very first important warship-order came from the Kaiserliche Marine, between 1875 and 1884 altogether 29 gunboats were built.
-By this A.G. „Weser” started its career as an important constructor of war ships for the Imperial German Navy (1871 – 1918) first and the Kriegsmarine in the Third Reich (1933 – 1945).
-Altogether A.G. „Weser” built 146 units for the Imperial Navy and 196 units for the Kriegsmarine (Source: Pamphlet 125th anniversary of AG Weser, 1986).
-After WW II A.G. „Weser” only built a single warship for the German Navy, in 1979/81 the Bremen-class F122-type frigate Niedersachsen in collaboration with frigate general contractor Bremer Vulkan.
+A first important warship-order came from the Kaiserliche Marine, between 1875 and 1884 altogether 29 gunboats were built.
+By this A.G.
+"Weser" started its career as an important constructor of war ships for the Imperial German Navy first and the Nazi German Kriegsmarine.
+Altogether A.G.
+"Weser" built 146 units for the Imperial Navy and 196 units for the Kriegsmarine.
+After the Second World War, A.G.
+"Weser" only built a single warship for the German Navy, in 1979/81 the Bremen-class F122-type frigate Niedersachsen in collaboration with frigate general contractor Bremer Vulkan.

-The share of warships from all delivered new constructions came to about 50% in 1909/10 and increased to nearly 100% in 1916 during World War I. After 1936 it was again about 66% with an increasing share to about 80% in 1938.
+The share of warships from all delivered new constructions came to about 50% in 1909/10 and increased to nearly 100% in 1916 during the First World War.
+After 1936, it was again about 66% with an increasing share to about 80% in 1938.
 Construction of warships started in 1936 with the artillery training ship Brummer for the Kriegsmarine, followed by destroyers and U-boats.
 The last civilian ships built in 1939 were the merchant ships Neidenfels for the German company D.D.G.
 Hansa and Java for a shipping company in the Netherlands.
 The latter was the last civilian ship for many years.
 After that only warships were constructed, mainly U-boats and some destroyers.